danjdrennan/stat654-python/README.md

 As R is a language and RStudio is a developer environment for using R, Python is a language that is best used in some form of a developer environment.
-I personally recommend using [Microsoft Visual Studio Code](https://code.visualstudio.com/) as your Python environment, although [Pycharm](https://www.jetbrains.com/pycharm/) is a popular alternative.
+I personally recommend using [Microsoft Visual Studio Code](https://code.visualstudio.com/) as your Python IDE, although [Pycharm](https://www.jetbrains.com/pycharm/) is a popular alternative.
-Finally, RStudio can be used to interpret Python.
+RStudio can also be used to interpret Python.

 **Disclaimer**:
 I have no experience setting up the latter two environments.